 Bog Area (Ha) Stage of development Land-Use and History Peat Production Cessation Rehab Plan Status Killaun 359.5 Cutover Bog Industrial peat production commenced at Killaun Bog in 1996 and ceased in 2020.
 Only the upper most layers of peat have been harvested.
 Deep peat reserves remain on site.
 Killaun is considered a deep peat cutover bog.
 Killaun Bog formerly supplied a range of commercial customers including; horticultural peat and fuel peat.
 Most of the former production area is bare peat.
 2020 Draft 2017 Boora 1,842.4 Cutaway Harvested since the 1950's resulting in the exhaustion of the commercially viable peat resource at the bog.
 The majority of Boora Bog is considered a shallow peat cutaway bog.
-Some areas of deep peat persist at this site. already been rehabilitated.
-A significant area of cutaway bog has been re-wetted, developed as considered a shallow peat vay bog.
-Some areas of deep This site now forms the core of Finalised 2021 Rehab beginning 2021
+Some areas of deep peat persist at this site.
+The majority of Boora bog has already been rehabilitated.
+A significant area of cutaway bog has been re-wetted, developed as conifer forestry (Coillte) and developed as farmland (1980s).
+This site now forms the core of Lough Boora Discovery Park.
+2020 Finalised 2021 Rehab beginning 2021